erendemirel/garde/README.md

 - **Hot Reload**: All secrets and config changes without restart<br>

 > [!TIP]
 > garde avoids traditional "roles" or "scopes" as they often lead to insecure permission paradoxes.
-Additionally, it enables users to request permissions from admins.
+Additionally, it enables users to request permissions from admins

 ### Key Concepts